Kitchen Sink Storage

 No matter how you slice it, it's tight under the kitchen sink!
 There's a disposal, pipes, the base of the sink, and sometimes a water filter that all impede on precious storage space.

-So how do you find the right solution?
-A little creativity, a bit of patience and research, and A LOT of measuring!!!
+So, how do you find the right solution?
+A little creativity, a bit of research, and A LOT of measuring!

 The Scenario

-When I helped this client organized her kitchen, one of her requests was to keep her countertops and floor as clean as possible, which meant we needed to hide the trash can and paper towel holder under the kitchen sink.
+When I helped this client organize her kitchen, one of her requests was to keep her countertops and floor as clean as possible.
+This meant we needed to hide the trash can and paper towel holder under the kitchen sink.
 Additionally, if possible, she wanted a pullout trash can with two compartments for separating regular trash and recycling.

 The Pull-Out Trash Can

-When planning any space, I always like to work backwards from large to small, meaning I figure out where all the large items will go first (and what product will fit), and then layer in the smaller things.
+When planning any space, I always like to work backward from large to small, meaning I figure out where all the large items will go first (and what product will fit) and then layer in the smaller things.
 So, in this case, because the trash can was going to take up the most room, I started by researching trash can options that would fit her dimensions.

-Good news is, once you have dimensions, it usually narrows down your options pretty quickly!
-I ended up choosing the SUPER DEAL trashcan from Amazon, as it fit perfectly between the wall and the pipes, and gave us just enough clearance to pull the trash cans out without hitting the base of the sink.
-Once the trash cans arrived, I cleaned the space and was able to quickly install with a drill.
+The good news is that once you have dimensions, it usually narrows down your options pretty quickly!
+I ended up choosing the SUPER DEAL trashcan from Amazon, as it fits perfectly between the wall and the pipes and gave us just enough clearance to pull the trash cans out without hitting the base of the sink.
+Once the trash cans arrived, I cleaned the space and was able to quickly install them with a drill.

 The Paper Towel Holder

-Next up, I tackled the paper towel holder, which I decided to mount on the inside of the righthand door.
-The key here was ensuring that the paper towel holder would fit between the trash cans on the left, the pipes in the back, and leave room for cleaning products below when the door was closed.
-A lot to think about, but all very important details.
+Next, I tackled the paper towel holder, which I decided to mount on the inside of the righthand door.
+The key here was ensuring that the holder would fit between the trash cans on the left and the pipes in the back and leave room for cleaning products below when the door was closed.
+There was a lot to think about, but these were all very important details.

-I ended up choosing the YIGII Paper Towel Holder from Amazon, as it fit perfectly inside the beveled portion of the door, stuck out just enough from the door to hold an extra large paper towel roll, and matched the hardware of the door hinges.
-I mounted it (via adhesive) as high as I could so that it would clear the base of the sink when the door was closed and also give us as much room as possible below for household supplies.
+I ended up choosing the YIGII Paper Towel Holder from Amazon.
+It fits perfectly inside the beveled portion of the door, stuck out just enough from the door to hold an extra large paper towel roll, and matched the hardware of the door hinges.
+I mounted it (via adhesive) as high as possible so that it would clear the sink's base when the door was closed and give us as much room as possible below for household supplies.

 Storage Bins